 Stress is linked to suppressing the immune system which will affect the general functions in the body which can lead to gum disease.

+Maintaining proper oral hygiene is critical.
 It sounds like such a simple thing, but it can be one of the easiest things to help ensure good health.

 As part of proper oral hygiene, visiting your dentist every 6 – 9 months is highly advisable.
 If you have multiple factors affecting your risk of gingivitis, it may be recommended that you come more often.